Feel So High: Critical reception

-The song received good reviews from music critcs, and Des'ree drew comparisons with American singer Anita Baker for her deep voice and her music style.
+The song received good reviews from music critics, and Des'ree drew comparisons with American singer Anita Baker for her deep voice and her music style.
 AllMusic editor Tom Demalon described it as a "slinky, mid-tempo" song and noted further that Des'ree "possesses a pleasing vocal delivery".
-Larry Flick from Billboard said the newcomer "exudes a unique and refreshing style that is at first introspective and folkish, and then sophisticated and jazzy."
+Larry Flick from Billboard magazine said the newcomer "exudes a unique and refreshing style that is at first introspective and folkish, and then sophisticated and jazzy."
 Dave Sholin from the Gavin Report wrote, "Once again, Des'ree's soothing style compliments the music, giving the listener reason to feel good."
 Jim Arundel from Melody Maker remarked that her voice "has grace to spare, and a languidly divine tone."
 He concluded, "Seriously, this is a song so apart from mundanity, it qualifies as Fine Art."

-A reviewer from Music & Media felt that the singer-songwriter is a "real asset to the genre.
+A reviewer from Music & Media felt the singer-songwriter is a "real asset to the genre.
 Her soulful debut single could give her the same quick start as Tracy Chapman."
 Head of programmes Keith Pringle on Piccadilly Radio/Manchester said, "It's a classy record with a great hook.
 The sound fits the station, as we found out by testing the record with a phone panel.
 Just like Beverley Craven, it will take some re-releases before it will be a hit, but we're giving this single the lifetime of a hit."
 John Kilgo from The Network Forty remarked the "smooth polished vocals and a subtle hook that entices you to sing along after just one listen."
+Michael Odell from NME wrote, "The folky, sandal-wearing vibe of her vocal finds an oddly effective counterpoint in a shuffling dance beat.
+"Feel So High" has all the makings of one of those inexplicable 'Where'd that come from?' late summer hits."
 Mark Frith from Select viewed it as a "beautifully haunting gospel-like track".

 Music video

 Three music videos were shot, the first two for the original release and the 1992 re-release, and a new one was filmed for the US release in 1995.
 The original video features Des'ree walking around a botanical garden with female friends with dancers on the background.
 There's also shot of Des'ree singing surrounded by candles and shots of Des'ree with a man in a bed and then singing with him embracing her.
 The video for the 1992 re-release shows Des'ree painting a portrait of a man.
 Eventually, she enters the portrait to meet the man.
+It was directed by Markus Blunder.
 The video for the 1995 US release shows Des'ree singing in a desert.